elonbing/media-tool-kit/README.md

   --opacity=".4" \
   --blend-mode-1="name-of-blend-mode" \
   --blend-mode-2="name-of-blend-mode" \
-  --output="path/to/output" \
+  --output="/output" \
  &&
  ```
+You'll notice that the as the `random-video-blend` script is called, the command-line arguments are listed out and fed corresponding variables.

 The output above is piped into a folder in the home directory called simply `/output`.
-We'll use the output of the previous script and call it into the `upload-to-youtube` script by using a built in variable `$LATEST-OUTPUT`.

-This variable will simply look at `/output` and print out the latest file in that folder.

 ```
 # Upload to Youtube